Getting Started

 The seed is what your simulated crowd will react to.
 This can be:

-• URL: A link to an article, landing page, or product page
+- URL: A link to an article, landing page, or product page.
+Linked pages are fetched and read before the run starts, so the crowd reacts to what the page says.

 Be specific.
 The more context you provide, the more realistic the reactions.